dydxprotocol/v4-testnets/README.md

 # dYdX V4 Public Testnet
-We'll be using this repo for coordinating the genesis process for testnets.
+Welcome to the public testnet for dYdX V4!
+We'll be using this repo for distributing binaries, coordinating genesis, etc.

 ## Useful Links
 - [Testnet documentations](https://v4-teacher.vercel.app/)